Protect your invention typically in 10 days

 - It keeps the competitors at bay, as you have all the rights reserved to yourself.

-- Moreover, it increases your business revenues as it enables the patent holder to charge premium for the invention.
+- Moreover, it increases your business revenues as it enables the patent holder to charge a premium for the invention.

 - These patents are just like other forms of property.
 Hence, it is possible to license or sell them.

-- It makes it easier to raise capital for your business, if you are ready to sell or license the patent that you possess.
+- It makes it easier to raise capital for your business if you are ready to sell or license the patent that you possess.

 - The credibility of the inventor will go up after the patent registration is done.

 - The selling of the idea outright will bring in much advantage to the inventor.
-It only brings royalty of 5% or less, but it is highly advantageous to people who have the idea but doesn’t have enough money to bring the invention to the market themselves.
+It only brings royalty of 5% or less, but it is highly advantageous to people who have the idea but don’t have enough money to bring the invention to the market themselves.